-The best linesman pliers are going to have a comfortable handle so you don’t get sore during long work hours.
+The Irwin Vice-Grip has comfortable handle so you don’t get sore during long work hours.
 At the same time, the handle should have a shape and texture that keeps your hand from slipping during use, which is why the Irwin ProTouch handle is so awesome, because it’s not only comfortable—it makes these pliers easier to use.

 Induction hardened cutting edge

-The Irwin linesman pliers feature an ultra-sharp cutting edge that’s induction hardened, which the company touts will keep your edges sharper for a longer period of time.
+The Irwin Vice-Grip feature an ultra-sharp cutting edge that’s induction hardened, which the company touts will keep your edges sharper for a longer period of time.

 The jaws are machined to be stronger and more durable.
 The nose end features quality serrated grips, so you can bend and grip all day long; meanwhile, the cutting edge located just below the joint is tough and able to tackle any wire cutting task you can throw at it.

 The jaws are made of chrome-nickel steel, a powerful alloy that is resistant to corrosion and tough enough to handle hard jobs.

 The handle is incredibly comfortable and the grips are great grabbing sheet metal and easily bend whatever you need them to.
-The cutting edge is amazingly powerful.
+The cutting edge is amazingly powerful which makes.
 I had no trouble cutting through steel wire.

 What I Don’t like